 The 3D models below show how I used rapid prototyping to attach a custom fitting element that allowed the attachment of the Eppendorf to the gantry of the existing Type A Machine.

-Below shows how a camera, Eppendorf, servo motor, DC gearhead motor, and stepper motor are all on the unit and allowed us to dispense micro and measured amounts of liquids.
+Below is how a camera, Eppendorf, servo motor, DC gearhead motor, and stepper motor are all on the unit and allowed us to dispense micro and measured amounts of liquids.

-Below is the demonstration of this prototype which brought a further 50K in funding to continue developing the project.
+Below is the demonstration of this prototype which brought an additional 50K in funding to continue developing the project.